Chicken Fillet Roll in the Oven

 16. Step 16:

-Chicken can be replaced with turkey or any other type of meat at your request.
-But keep in mind that in this case, the cooking time and calorie content of the dish will change.
+• You can swap the chicken for turkey or any other meat you like.
+Just keep in mind that the cooking time and calorie count will change accordingly.

-Instead of fresh, you can take frozen or dried mushrooms (dried ones will need 5-6 times less than fresh ones).
-Frozen mushrooms can be defrosted in any convenient way (for example, in the microwave in the appropriate mode - see the instructions for your technique) and drain the liquid.
-Or, if the amount of liquid in the recipe is not critical, use without defrosting.
-Dried mushrooms should be washed well, since they are not washed before drying, and then soaked in cold water for at least 2-3 hours.
+• Instead of fresh mushrooms, you can use frozen or dried ones (you'll need 5–6 times less dried than fresh).
+Thaw frozen mushrooms any way you like (for example, in the microwave on the appropriate setting — check your appliance's manual) and drain off the liquid; or, if a little extra liquid won't hurt the recipe, use them without thawing.
+Dried mushrooms should be rinsed well, since they aren't washed before drying, then soaked in cold water for at least 2–3 hours.

 Caloric content of the products possible in the composition of the dish